konczyk/sorting/README.md

 3-way version partitions the array into three parts to reduce the time of sort for arrays with large number of duplicates.

+## Heap sort

+Uses fewer than 2N log N + 2N compares and half that many exchanges to sort N items.
+The 2N term covers the cost of heap construction.

 ## Examples

 Build a jar file: